melaksenay/melaksenay/README.md

 Hello!
-I am a second year student at Washington University in St. Louis majoring in Computer Science and Economics.
+I am a student at Washington University in St. Louis majoring in Computer Science and Economics.
 I look forward to applying computer science to explore the intersection between technology and economics.